cdalvaro/hacking-with-swift/Classic/README.md

 subtract 0.1 seconds from it so it’s triggered every 0.9 seconds.
 After making 20 more, subtract another 0.1, and so on. *Note*: you should call `invalidate()` on `gameTimer` before giving it a new value, otherwise you end up with multiple timers.
+3. Stop creating space debris after the player has died.

 [Code](Projects/Project17)